li1ba/expansion_pipeline/README.md

 # Repeat Expansion Detection Workflow for DNAnexus

-This repository contains tools and a workflow for detecting short tandem repeat (STR) expansions data using DNAnexus.
+This repository contains tools and a workflow for detecting short tandem repeat (STR) expansions using DNAnexus.
 The workflow has been tested using exome sequencing (ES) data.
 The workflow integrates the following tools:

 - **ExpansionHunter**
 - **Stranger**
 - **Reviewer**

-Additionally, a TSV viewer tool is included to assist in viewing and sorting workflow output files.
+Additionally, a TSV viewer tool is included to assist in viewing and sorting workflow output.

 ## Table of Contents
 1. [Introduction](#introduction)